-Paul’s recent post on the GM “Twin Six” was fascinating to me – while I’m sure I’ve seen mention of these, I really wasn’t aware of them in any detail and his brief overview opened my awareness to yet another GM innovation that for one reason or another never really caught on.
+Paul’s post on the GM “Twin Six” was fascinating to me.
+While I’m sure I’ve seen mention of these, I really wasn’t aware of them in any detail and his brief overview expanded my awareness to yet another GM innovation that for one reason or another never really caught on.

 The current 797F model, introduced in 2008, is powered by a Cat 175-20 twenty cylinder engine (single block) of 175 Liter displacement, which is rated at 4,000 HP.
 This enables the truck to carry a load of about 400 short tons (equivalent to about 120 Ford Excursions) at a top speed of around 42 mph (loaded).
-With a weight distribution of about 44/56%, gross weight of well over a million pounds and live rear axle, you won’t be running it through the slaloms, though.
+With a 44/56 weight distribution, a gross weight of well over a million pounds and a live rear axle, you won’t be running it through the slaloms.
 0-30 times of about 27 seconds won’t win any points at the drag strip, either.

 The 3524B (and current C-175-20) engines are manufactured at Caterpillar’s Lafayette, Indiana engine plant and then shipped via flatbed semi to Decatur, Illinois for installation in the frame.
 The final assembly of the 797 is done at or near the customer’s site, and requires numerous semi loads to deliver.
 A team of seven mechanics will spend about twenty days working 24-7 to weld the dump body together and assemble the truck.